 • founded the Mount Airy (NC) Art League.

 A native of Augusta, Annette Adams Bush lived in five Southern states before returning to her home city.
-She serves as Chairman of the Jessye Norman School of the Arts Advisory Council and on the LaGrange (GA) College Alumni Council.
-She is Founding Chairman of the Historic Cemeteries of Augusta Foundation and was the first woman Chairman of Augusta's Downtown Development Authority.
+She has served as Chairman of the Jessye Norman School of the Arts Advisory Council, and on the LaGrange (GA) College Alumni Council.
+She was Founding Chairman of the Historic Cemeteries of Augusta Foundation and was the first woman Chairman of Augusta's Downtown Development Authority.